themue/site.themue.dev/content/career/index.md

 - Wilhelmshaven, Germany
 - Responsible for the data migration sub-project in a larger military project leading 7 team members
 - Technical Project Manager
-- Management of sub-contractors for the development
+- Management of subcontractors for the development
-- Member of the sub-project *data management and meta data*
+- Member of the sub-project *data management and metadata*
 - Requirements engineering and software quality assurance
 - Technologies: Java EE, TopLink, Oracle, WebSphere, Rational Rose, Rational ClearCase